pablostefan/regex_pattern_text_field/README.md

                padding: const EdgeInsets.symmetric(horizontal: 24),
                child: RegexPatternTextField(
                   maxLines: null,
+                  regexPatternController: _controller,
+                  // Controller for the text field that will store the user-entered text.
+                  onSubmitted: (List<RegexPatternMatched> matches, String text) {
+                     // Function called when the user submits the text by pressing the "Enter" key or "Submit" button.
+                     // The 'matches' list contains the corresponding regex patterns matched in the entered text. print(matches);
+                  },
+                  onChanged: (List<RegexPatternMatched> matches, String text) {
+                     // Function called whenever the text in the text field is changed.
+                     // The 'matches' list contains the corresponding regex patterns matched in the updated text. print(matches);
+                  },
                   defaultRegexPatternStyles: true,
                   // Set to 'false' to disable default pattern styles
                   // Set to 'true' to enable default pattern styles
                   regexPatternStyles: [
+                     // Defines the styles for different regex patterns to be applied to the matched text.
+                     // Each 'RegexPatternTextStyle' object represents a pattern style.
                      RegexPatternTextStyle(
                         type: "github",
                         regexPattern: RegexPatternHelper.github,